 Issues Corporate Services Development Services Facilities and Services 6.
 What technological advances are emerging that will impact on Council operations in the short and long term?
 Better support to mobile workers.
 Opportunities for greater shared services.
 Significant changes in technology are expected in particular with the development of data management.
 Business improvements and the Service reviews have recommenced and technology will be utilised to create new workflows and efficiencies.
 Reliance on line training is increasing and staff are now beginning to manage their own Learning and Development.
 The Human Resource information System needs to constantly be reviewed and improved to support this.
 Staff have greater mobility and require access to technology that supports working remotely and working from home.
 Any device, anywhere, any time.
 A greater reliance on online forms both internally and externally.
 Improvements to access to technology on remote sites which will enhance operation and service levels to customers.
 Automation of services for holiday parks eg pre check in.
 Keeping up with the web views that people want to access.
-Cloud vs internal administration.
-Delivering a service when and where the customer wants it.
+Development services Delivering a service when and where the customer wants it.
 This could mean staff available at different times of day and outside general office hours.
 Employees working in virtual space.
 Systems and tools in place to measure feedback on a regular basis as opposed to doing it once or twice a year.
 Increased demand on services and access to information.
 Increase in digital service offering across three key areas: Community (eg readily available public Wi-Fi, social media and on line transactions.
 Use of online engagement tools to increase exponentially.
 Greater use of ePlanning tools and other associated electronic media.
 Continued decline in traditional media sales/viewership, to be increasingly replaced with instant online 'news'.
 Use of drones in the workplace.
 Increased demand for 24/7 monitoring/responding to of media.
 Mobile computing has had, and will continue to have, a positive impact.
 Mobile computing supports understanding the business better and quicker.
 Instant information will increase efficiency, data and customer responsiveness.
 General improvement of technology applications for administration staff.
 Improved information systems will assist business improvement.
 GIS open source data.
 Pavement Management System.
 Asset Management Module.
 The use of online App for faster and more efficient processing options could create efficiencies for the business.
 Technology for truck movement and wear and tear on trucks.
 Greater use of software for management of leases and licences details and automated billing.
 Continue to Increase staff computer literacy.
-Use of drones for Survey.
 Use of digital theodolite.
-Maintenance Management System
+Maintenance Management System 7 What are the lease Cloud vs internal administration.
+Vav.
+Dalaa Var.
+Dalaa 7.
+What are the key roles and skills sets that are difficult for Council to recruit and/or retain?
+Key Roles Finance roles.
+Property Statutory roles.
+Leadership roles in Holiday Parks.
+Business and data analyst roles.
+Information technology project management roles.
+Risk Management.
+Specialised Health and Building roles.
+Experienced Planners.
+A1 Certifiers.
+Key Roles